qian-youyou/mbr-public/README.md

 python shard.py --from_redis 127.0.0.1:6379:0 --to_redis 127.0.0.1:6379:1:0 127.0.0.1:6379:2:1 --dry_run
 ```
 This will take all accounts and take redis 127.0.0.1:6379 DB 1 as shard 0 and 127.0.0.1:6379 DB 2
 as shard 1 (check the format at the help of the the command).
-One we are sure that it works we
+Once we are sure that it works we
 actually run it :
 ```
 python shard.py --from_redis 127.0.0.1:6379:0 --to_redis 127.0.0.1:6379:1:0 127.0.0.1:6379:2:1